 Ingram said he was taught at Duke to leap off two legs, but that hasn't worked well against the speed, strength and athleticism of NBA players.

 "That's something that they encourage in college is to jump off two feet, for better balance," he said.
 "It's something that definitely helped in college, but it's different here; it's just better to go off one foot instead of gathering myself."

 Took a closer look @ what I thought was Ingram's best game as a pro.
 It's short but it's my favorite vid in a while. https://t.co/pemAJ2UDej1/8/2017, 1:24:53 AM

-Experience and subtle changes have helped Ingram become a higher impact player for the Lakers.
-As the franchise looks to eventually reestablish itself as a playoff contender after multiple trips to the NBA draft lottery, the Lakers need for Ingram to continue making strides like he has over the past week.
+Experience and subtle changes have helped Ingram become a higher-impact player for the Lakers.
+As the franchise looks to establish itself as a playoff contender after multiple trips to the NBA draft lottery, the Lakers need him to continue making strides.

 As his body fills out, he may prove to be the best of the 2016 draft class.

 When second-year forward Larry Nance Jr. went down with a knee injury December 20, L.A. feared he had torn his anterior cruciate ligament.
 Instead, Nance was diagnosed with a bone bruise that is already almost healed.

 "I'm feeling better, starting to shoot around, move around the court a little bit.
 It feels good," Nance said, hinting he's about a week away.